Skip to Content

 three thirsty hens drinking fresh water from bowl

+Your dogs, cattle, and poultry need water at all times.
+Even at night!
 That way – our farm animals can quench their thirst whenever they feel thirsty.

 We bet your dogs will love drinking from it – and they’ll thank you later!

 We also read that a 1,300-pound cow can drink 25 gallons of water per day if the weather is hot.
+So ensure your water stations are ready and check them frequently to ensure they don’t empty.

-2. Use an Off-Grid Misting System
+3. Use an Off-Grid Misting System

-Below is a video of Marjory in Texas in the middle of July – 102F in the sun.
-It’s cooler in the shade, but still 94-98F.
-That’s hot!
+Below is a video of Marjory in Texas in the middle of July, where it’s 102° F in the sun.
+It’s cooler in the shade, but still 94-98° F. That’s hot!

 This off-grid misting system uses the same concept as a flushing toilet.
 Marjory is experimenting with the pressure.
 The easiest way, for now, has been to get the water up high.
 With a small tower or a rooftop tank, you create enough pressure to run some misters.

-Now, if you’re hot – why not use an off grid shower to cool down!
+Now, if you’re hot – why not use an off-grid shower to cool down?

-With enough pressure, you can set this up on a larger scale for yourself too.
+With enough pressure, you can set this up on a larger scale for yourself, too.
 A nice backup for power cuts or hot off-grid summers!

 Check out Marjory’s off-grid cooling strategy!
 She uses an off-grid misting system to help keep her rabbits comfortable during the summer heat.
 Very neat!

-3. Create Shade and Coolness With Plants
+4. Create Shade and Coolness With Plants

-duck in shade
+duck keeping cool in the shade

 Your animals will love the plant-made shade!
 Look at this adorable ducky specimen lounging and relaxing.
 And – we wrote an epic guide for raising ducks.
 Ducks rule for farmers, ranchers, and homesteaders alike.

-Grow them around your rabbit hutches, chicken coops, and dog houses.
-Use vines to cover the walls and the roof.
-Make use of deciduous plants (which drop their leaves in winter) to create shade in summer and still let the sun through in winter.
+You can also make use of deciduous plants (which drop their leaves in winter) to create shade in summer and still let the sun through in winter.

 Here’s another excellent tutorial from Marjory Wildcraft.
 She shows how to make shade naturally.
 And – it’s a shade that also produces edible fruit.
 Sounds good to us!

-4. Give Your Animals Shelter
+5. Give Your Animals Shelter

 Not sure which shelter works best?
 Or maybe you’re not sure how to start?

+No worries!
 We wrote a handful of guides that can help.

-5. Let Your Animals Swim
+6. Let Your Chickens and Other Animals Swim

 pug dog swimming in backyard pool